LawleyClasses/230-spring2017/weekly_materials/week8/week8thursday.md

 }
 ```

 Next, you need to change the alignment of the input items so that the labels are right-aligned, creating a clean line of inputs.
-Because the labels are inline items rather than block items, you can't change the text alignment.
+Because the labels are inline items rather than block items, their text alignment can't be modified.
 However, there's a special display type of "inline-block" that keeps an item in the inline flow, but allows you to manipulate its properties as though it was a block-level item.
 If you use that, you can set the labels to a fixed width, and then align their content to the right without breaking the flow of the content:

 ```css
 label {